Skip to content

 2. Window shop at Antwerp’s Diamond District

-As we have mentioned already, Antwerp was one of Europe’s first international trading port cities.
-It imported many goods including rough diamonds and overtime it has gained the reputation as the diamond capital of the World.
+As we have mentioned, Antwerp was one of Europe’s first international trading port cities.
+It imported many goods, including rough diamonds, and over time, it has gained a reputation as the world’s diamond capital.

 A trip to Antwerp wouldn’t be complete without a visit to the Diamond District.
 You will find the diamond district just off the Centraal Train Station, where you can browse diamonds and jewellery in shop window after shop window.
 There is an incredible concentration of diamond shops in the aptly named district.